iconify/documentation/documents/pages/tools/index.md

 Available libraries:

+## Utils

-- [Iconify Utils](./utils/index.md) is a set of reusable functions for working with icon sets and icon data.
-Supports TypeScript and ES modules.
+[Iconify Utils](./utils/index.md) is a set of reusable functions used by icon components and other packages.
+Its main purpose is to read `[type]IconifyJSON` icon sets and extract data from it.

+Utils package contains the following functions:

+- Reading `[type]IconifyJSON` icon sets.
+- Extracting subsets of icons or single icons.
+- Generating SVG.
+- Validating icon names used by icon components, such as `[icon]mdi:home`.

+Additionally, it contains functions for:

+- Parsing and validating colors.
+This can used by color input in icon picker.

+Package works in any environment: node, browser, deno, and closed JavaScript environment.

+## Tools

-- [Iconify Tools](./node/index.md) is a large package for converting and manipulating icons.
-It can import icons from various sources, clean them up and export to various formats.
+[Iconify Tools](./node/index.md) is a large package, its main purpose is to retrieve icons from various sources, validate them, clean them up and generate `[type]IconifyJSON` icon sets.

 Version 1 does not support TypeScript, but version 2 is currently in development.

+Tools package contains the following functions:

+- Importing icons from various sources: SVG, icon fonts, Figma documents, etc...
+- Validating icons, cleaning up content, optimising icons.
+- Exporting icons to `[type]IconifyJSON` icon sets and few other formats.

+This package works only in node environment, not usable for browser oriented packages.

+Main purpose is to generate [Iconify icon sets](../sources/json/index.md).
+Tools are used to retrieve icons from various sources, clean them up, then export icon set, then it can be used by various components with help of [Iconify Utils](./utils/index.md).

-Old libraries:
+## Old libraries

-- [Iconify JSON Tools](./json/index.md) is similar to [Iconify Utils](./utils/index.md), but has been deprecated.
+[Iconify JSON Tools](./json/index.md) is similar to [Iconify Utils](./utils/index.md), but has been deprecated.
 Switch to [Iconify Utils](./utils/index.md).